ckormanyos/real-time-cpp-toolchains/README.md

 # GNU/GCC Toolchains for [real-time-cpp](https://github.com/ckormanyos/real-time-cpp) on Windows

-This stores GNU/GCC toolchains needed for building `ref_app` targets for the repository [real-time-cpp](https://github.com/ckormanyos/real-time-cpp).
+This repository stores GNU/GCC toolchains needed for building `ref_app` targets found in the repository [real-time-cpp](https://github.com/ckormanyos/real-time-cpp).

 These GNU/GCC toolchains are built to run on Windows(R).